-Along with the classroom experience, educational initiatives would provide opportunities to our students to gain practical experiences and knowledge through internships with local/national organizations and through research projects carried out at FMRI and its consortium members.
+Along with the classroom experience, educational initiatives would provide opportunities to our students to gain practical experiences and knowledge through internships with local/national organizations and through research projects carried out at the FMRI and its consortium members.
 These initiatives will not be limited to FMRI members but be available to all related parties and the larger community of students and scholars.

-FMRI members would support and attempt to establish and support student chapters of transportation related organizations in the respective institutions including high schools.
-FMRI personnel would provide materials and their expertise to these student run organizations.
+FMRI members would support and attempt to establish and support student chapters of transportation-related organizations in the respective institutions, including high schools.
+FMRI personnel would provide materials and their expertise to these student-run organizations.
 The Institute of Transportation Engineers (ITE)-FAU Student Chapter is currently sponsored by the FMRI.

 Research and other activity results would be disseminated via multiple sources.
 These sources include but are not limited to a research publication, report submissions, posting outcomes on the FMRI website, and personal communication with interested parties.
-Educational material development like curricula or summer programs would be shared with interested parties among consortium members as well as associated K-12 program partners.
+The educational material development like curricula or summer programs would be shared with interested parties among consortium members as well as associated K-12 program partners.
 Furthermore, students associated with the program would be the brand ambassadors of FMRI technology transfer.

 FMRI research results would be provided to potential users in a form that can be directly implemented, utilized and/or otherwise applied.
 FMRI members have an outstanding track record of success sharing expertise and research results with local, regional, national and international communities for use in real-world applications and are committed to building on these accomplishments.
-FMRI members would continue to partner with a variety of local, state, federal and private sector partners to maximize the potential for the adoption and implementation of innovative research developed through its programs and actively seek partners to move research into practice.
+FMRI members will continue to partner with a variety of local, state, federal and private sector partners to maximize the potential for the adoption and implementation of innovative research developed through its programs and actively seek partners to move research into practice.